Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Not maintaining a regular sleep schedule.

-5. How Is Insomnia Diagnosed
+5. How Is it Diagnosed

 The inability to sleep is diagnosed through a combination of self-reported symptoms and a clinical evaluation.
 The following steps are usually involved in the diagnosis of insomnia: